evinowen/moriah/README.md

 **Effects**
 - Spawns a floating Oil Lamp familiar that can be fired towards enemies as a projectile.
-  - Oil Lamp is fired directly from where it is located in the chain of familiars behind Isaac, similar to [Bob's Brain](https://bindingofisaacrebirth.fandom.com/wiki/Bob%27s_Brain).
+- Oil Lamp is fired directly from where it is located in the chain of familiars behind Isaac, similar to Bob's Brain. (https://bindingofisaacrebirth.fandom.com/wiki/Bob%27s_Brain)
-- If an Oil Lamp makes contact with a [Fire Place](https://bindingofisaacrebirth.fandom.com/wiki/Fire_Places), the Oil Lamp is lit and assumes the same fire variation as the Fire Place it made contact with.
+- If an Oil Lamp makes contact with a Fire Place (https://bindingofisaacrebirth.fandom.com/wiki/Fire_Places), the Oil Lamp is lit and assumes the same fire variation as the Fire Place it made contact with.

 ![Oil Lamp](/gifs/oil_lamp.gif "Oil Lamp")